drewtnguyen/depgraphFDRpaper/README.md

 To obtain `g1000_eur`, download the file `g1000_eur.zip` from [this link](https://vu.data.surfsara.nl/index.php/s/VZNByNwpD8qqINe), which could also be found by navigating the [download links of the MAGMA software maintainers](https://cncr.nl/research/magma/) to find the download link corresponding to reference data files from Phase 3 of 1,000 Genomes (European ancestry).
+Unzip the file.

 ## Generate the plot